vanzonr/ticktock/README.md

-README.md            The file you are currently reading ticktock.h           Header file to include for code using TickTock ticktock.cc          Source file to compile and link for applications using TickTolk ticktockexample.cc   Example of how to use TickTolk objects Makefile             To compile and run the example ('make run')
+README.md            The file you are currently reading ticktock.h           Header file to include for code using TickTock ticktock.cc          Source file to compile and link for applications using TickTock ticktockexample.cc   Example of how to use TickTock objects Makefile             To compile and run the example ('make run')